dperson/moinmoin/README.md

     The 'command' (if provided and valid) will be run instead of moinmoin

+ENVIROMENT VARIABLES (only available with `docker run`)

+ * `PREFIX` - An above, set a URI where the app lives, IE `/wiki2`
+ * `SUPER` - As above, set the super (admin) user for the wiki
+ * `TIMEZONE` - As above, set a zoneinfo timezone, IE `EST5EDT`

 ## Examples

 Any of the commands can be run at creation with `docker run` or later with `docker exec moin.sh` (as of version 1.3 of docker).

-    sudo docker run --name wiki -d dperson/moinmoin sudo docker exec wiki moin.sh -t EST5EDT ls -AlF /etc/localtime sudo docker start wiki
+    sudo docker run --name wiki -d dperson/moinmoin -t EST5EDT Will get you the same settings as sudo docker run --name wiki -d dperson/moinmoin sudo docker exec wiki moin.sh -t EST5EDT ls -AlF /etc/localtime sudo docker start wiki